boisgera/wish/mkdocs/svd.md

-!!!
-Summary
 We redesign the API of the SVD function of SciPy with wish to demonstrate the method and its benefits.

 Context
 --------------------------------------------------------------------------------